Ovski4/jekyll-tabs/README.md

 To give users a visual indicator that the code has been copied, you can display a toast message that will disappear after a short period of time.

-Set `showToastMessageOnCopy` to `true` under the `copyToClipoardSettings` property to set it up.
+Set `showToastMessageOnCopy` to `true` under the `copyToClipboardSettings` property to set it up.
 You can also update the message text and how long it will be displayed.

 ```
 jekyllTabs.init({
     addCopyToClipboardButtons: true,
-    copyToClipoardSettings: {
+    copyToClipboardSettings: {
         buttonHTML: '<button>Copy</button>',
         showToastMessageOnCopy: true,
         toastMessage: 'Code copied to clipboard',